Surviving Twin Pregnancy Bedrest

 You may have even heard that most women carrying twins will have to

-subject of bedrest has become a bit controversial amongst doctors and
+subject of bedrest has become a bit controversial among doctors and

 other healthcare professionals.
 The argument being about the true

-benefits of going on bedrest during twin pregnancy, or any type of
+benefits of going on bedrest during a twin pregnancy.

-pregnancy, for that matter.
-But, before we get to far, let's talk about
+Before we get too far, let's talk about

 What is Twin Pregnancy Bedrest?